Consensys/orchestrate-quick-start/README.md

 <img src="static/generate-account-faucet.png" width="900px" alt="Get catalog"/>

+**Note:** _This account will be automatically funded by the Faucet service configured previously._

-> Important: set `FROM_ACCOUNT` in `.env` with the address just created
+> **Important:** _Set `FROM_ACCOUNT` value in `.env` to the address created (it will be used to send transactions)_

-If using Rinkeby you can verify that the account has been properly pre-funded by Faucet on Etherscan (https://rinkeby.etherscan.io/address/<ACCOUNT_ADDRESS>)
+If using Rinkeby you can verify that the account has been properly pre-funded by the Faucet using Etherscan (following url: https://rinkeby.etherscan.io/address/<ACCOUNT_ADDRESS> after replacing placeholder)

 <img src="static/etherscan-account.png" width="900px" alt="Get catalog"/>